-The European Union has the Web Accessibility Directive and Canada the Accessibility for Ontarians Act.
-Besides legal compliance, there are other reasons for web access improvement, particularly the increase in an organization’s audience and improvement of the website’s quality.
+The European Union has the Web Accessibility Directive, and Canada has the Accessibility for Ontarians Act.
+Besides legal compliance, there are other reasons for web access improvement, particularly the increase in an organization’s audience and the improvement of the website’s quality.

 An Ongoing Process